ScholCommLab/altmetric-news-quality/README.md

 > Reproduction material and instructions

-## Installation

-This project uses poetry to manage its dependencies.
-Recommended (and supposedly easiest) way to get our code running:

-1. Get a copy of this repository on your machine and cd into the folder
-   1. `git clone git@github.com:ScholCommLab/altmetric-news-quality.git`
-   2. `cd altmetric-news-quality`
-2. Install [pyenv](https://github.com/pyenv/pyenv) to manage your python versions:
-   1. `pyenv install 3.8.2`
-   2. `pyenv local 3.8.2` to set your local python version
-3. Install [poetry](https://python-poetry.org/) to install dependencies and manage the local virtualenv
-   1. `poetry install`
-   2. `poetry shell` to activate the virtualenv

-*Note:* Make sure to check out the `newspaper3k` [docs](https://github.com/codelucas/newspaper) as the installation might require some additional software installed on your system outside of the Python universe.

-*Another note:* On our RHEL machine, I had to also ensure that `libffi-devel` (`libffi-dev` on Ubuntu/Debian) is installed and recompile the Python distro (i.e., `pyenv uninstall 3.8.2` and then `pyenv install 3.8.2` again).
-Fun!

-Lastly, feel free to use the `requirements.txt` to install the requirements as you wish :)

-## Running stuff (UPDATE)

-Most of the scripts should just be fun to be run with `python name_of_script.py`.
-The daily collection script can also be run from a bash script which we used with a cronjob for automation.

 ## Methodology

 > **RSS collection: March 1 - May 3**

 > **Twitter collection: March 4**

 > **News metadata collection: March 5**

 A log of all decisions made before and during the data collection process can be found in the [Wiki](https://github.com/ScholCommLab/altmetric-news-quality/wiki).